Rae12/Cloudberry/NinjaV1/README.md

 ## 📁 Project Structure

 ```
 📦 src
 ├── 🧱 BassClass/         # Base class to initialize and connect WebDriver
 ├── 📄 TestCases/         # Test scripts defining the expected conditions/behaviors
 └── 🧭 PageObject/        # Page Object Models representing UI elements
 ```
+## 🧪Selenium Java

+- Purpose: Selenium is a popular web automation tool.
+The selenium-java dependency provides the core Selenium WebDriver API to automate browser actions for testing web applications.
+- Usage: It is used for automating browser interactions, running tests, and simulating user actions (like clicking, typing, navigating).

 ## 🎯 Goals
 ```